Puhhh/terraform-istio-network/README.md

 # Module Description:

-* Certificate or Secret is created depending on the configuration.
+* Cert Manager or Native Secret is used depending on the configuration.
 * Istio Virtual Service is created.
 * Changes are made to Istio Gateway.